 It is better to know the information and be able to throw it out there if needed, then to not know it all.
 You end up losing the lead because you did not have some information that the caller needed right then and there.

-Diana: That’s good.
+Q: That’s good.
 So the way organizations can improve the lead process is to get as much information as they can to us [Westpark] before launching a campaign.

-Mary: Exactly.
+A: Exactly.
 More background information about the company and the different processes of how the product works would be helpful.
 Knowing the anatomy of the product will help aid in retaining the leads.

-Diana: What campaigns have driven the most success in the past?
+Q: What campaigns have driven the most success in the past?

-Mary: For the outbound calls that I personally was successful with, they would give us a good script.
+A: For the outbound calls that I personally was successful with, they would give us a good script.
 I had good information and I sounded like I knew what I was talking about.
 And that’s the most important thing.

-Diana: That makes all the difference in the world.
+Q: That makes all the difference in the world.